nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 #### 6.1.3.
 Deallocation and Shutdown

-Recall from Section XXX that padding machines can be swapped in and out by the client without waiting a full round trip for the relay machine to shut down.
+As an optimization, padding machines can be swapped in and out by the client without waiting a full round trip for the relay machine to shut down.

 Internally, this is accomplished by immediately freeing the heap-allocated `circuit_t.padding_info` field corresponding to that machine, but still preserving the